How to trade oil

 Purchase of futures contracts

-Trading oil through futures contracts means buying a future delivery of a certain amount of "black gold" in physical form, but with a predetermined expiration date (aka date of delivery).
-However, the actual delivery of oil barrels usually does not happen, because the principle of trading oil through futures contracts is to buy, wait for the price to rise and sell the futures contract before it expires.
-If you don't make it in time, then we recommend renting a warehouse.
+Trading oil through futures contracts is often the chosen way to invest in oil.
+In essence, it is the purchase of a future delivery of a certain amount of oil in physical form, but with a predetermined expiration (delivery date).
+However, this does not usually happen because the principle of trading oil through futures contracts is to buy, wait for the price of oil to rise, and sell before the contract expires.
+If you can't make it, then we recommend renting a storage facility.

 Investments in oil shares

-As we have already mentioned, oil extends to almost every corner of the global economy, so it is no wonder that the oil industry is made up of a huge number of conglomerations, companies and firms.
-Whether these are mining companies or oil refining companies, retail investors have the opportunity to participate in their potential success and invest in their shares.
+As we have already mentioned, oil reaches almost every corner of the global economy, so it is not surprising that the oil industry is made up of a huge number of conglomerates, companies, and firms.
+Shares of these companies can be another good way to invest in oil.
+Whether they are oil exploration companies or oil refining companies, retail investors have the opportunity to share in their potential success.
+In addition, nowadays with countless online trading brokers, there are really many places to buy oil stocks.

 Speculation through CFD contracts

-A very popular method of trading oil is through so-called contracts for difference.
-These are contracts artificially created by the broker, the price of which is usually derived from the price of oil futures contracts.
+A very popular method of investing in oil is through contracts for difference.
+These are broker-created speculative contracts, the price of which is usually derived from the price of oil futures contracts.

-In this case, the trader does not directly own the oil, nor does he commit himself to its future ownership, he only speculates on its price.
+In this case, the trader does not own the oil directly, nor does he commit to its future ownership, but only speculates on the development of oil prices in any direction.
+The latter is linked to the price of oil futures contracts in CFDs.

-In addition, the entire CFD oil trading process takes place exclusively online through the so-called trading platform.
-The trader is thus not tied to any particular place and can also trade on a mobile phone, for example on the way to work.
+Moreover, the entire process of trading oil CFDs is conducted exclusively online via a so-called trading platform.
+The trader is thus not tied to any particular location and can trade on his mobile phone, for example, on his way to work.

 Advantages of CFD oil trading: